AliA74/match-3-RL-Environment/README.md

 The environment can either be used as a Unity ML-Agents environment or as a Gym environment using wrappers.

 The environment reward can be configured using a configurating file.
-The objective of this environment is to maximize the number of matches of tiles.
+The objective of this environment is to maximize the number of matches in limited number of actions which in this case is 15 actions.

 ## Requirements